Mitzvah Corps of the American South

 This program delves into the complexities of disaster preparedness, immediate response, and ongoing relief.
 Using Hurricane Katrina as a foundation of the experience, participants will explore New Orleans' unique cultural, political, and racial history, learn from a variety of local leaders and residents about the hurricane's immediate and lasting impact on the different communities within the city, and engage in meaningful work with grassroots organizations that are rebuilding and improving not only physical infrastructure, but social services, opportunities for youth, and the energy that defines a culture.

 The city of New Orleans is nothing if not resilient, and that resilience is found in the individuals and organizations who have taken it upon themselves to find innovative ways to rebuild, not only homes, but community infrastructure, social services, and the unmatched energy of a community steeped in culture and tradition.
-On Mitzvah Corps New Orleans, participants will engage with these inspiring voices, using the context of the hurricane to understand both ongoing tensions in the larger city, and to gain valuable lessons regarding racial and social equality through emergency preparedness and ongoing disaster relief.
+During their time in New Orleans, participants will engage with these inspiring voices, using the context of the hurricane to understand both ongoing tensions in the larger city, and to gain valuable lessons regarding racial and social equality through emergency preparedness and ongoing disaster relief.

 Mitzvah Corps is committed to providing sustainable support; all of the direct service projects are initiated by local community members, and relevant context is thoroughly discussed.
-While specific projects vary, as we work in response to the evolving needs of the community, they typically include:
+While specific projects vary, as we work in response to the evolving needs of the community, Mitzvah Corps of the American South has a long history with the following two organizations:

 - NOLA Green Roots builds sustainable community gardens, eliminating food deserts from low income neighborhoods, reducing obesity by producing nutritious food, controlling family food expenditures, and conserving resources.